ra9hur/Align-LLMs-With-RLHF/README.md

 # Align LLMs With RLHF

 There are several standard libraries that implement RLHF.
 These libraries are robust covering all situations, however takes sometime to comprehend the overall flow.
-Here I have included all RLHF functionality on a single page keeping the implementation clean and simple.
+Here is an attempt to include all RLHF functionality on a single page keeping the implementation clean and simple.
+This should help someone seeking to understand working principles of RLHF.

 ***
 ---